-Override a Managed Ruleset · Cloudflare Ruleset Engine docs
+Override a Managed Ruleset

 To apply an override for a Managed Ruleset:

-- Call the Update ruleset method on your account-level phase entry point.
+- Call the Update ruleset operation on your account-level phase entry point.

 - Specify the